El Chalten & Fitzroy in the background (Argentina) - Is El Chalten Worth It?

 Whilst Yaten Spa may not look like a high end spa, you can still get some great treatments here to soothe your tired muscles.

-Indulge yourself in one or two rejuvenating spa treatments to revitalises those tired legs and get you ready for another day of adventure.
+Book yourself one or two rejuvenating spa treatments to revitalises those tired legs and get you ready for another day of adventure.

-I recommend going earlier in the day before big groups arrive after their full-day hikes.
+I recommend going earlier in the day before big groups arrive in the afternoon after their full-day hikes.
 You may also want to book ahead for massages as it will be busy during the summer.

 If you are thinking of planning a long stay in Argentina and South America, then seeing an extended backpacking itinerary is essential to help you plan your trip.
 Check out the post below to help you plan your next trip: